 The objective of the Board of Trustees, comprised of tuition paying parents who serve without compensation, is to direct the school in pursuit of a positive education in a Montessori context for preschool children.

 Mary Clarke holds an Early Childhood Montessori Credential from North American Montessori Center (NAMC).
-She began first as a TCH parent, then as an assistant, and now as a teacher.
-She feels blessed to have been a head teacher here for the past 10 years.
-She now has four adult children and one grandchild.
+She began first as a TCH parent, then as an assistant teacher in the 3-6 classroom in 2002.
+Mary has been a head teacher of the Young 3 classroom since 2004.
+She now has four adult children and three grandchildren.

 Gina Roman holds an Early Childhood Montessori Credential from CMTS.
 She has been teaching Montessori for over 18 years.
 She has a daughter in Middle School, she’s president of her local parent/school association and enjoys coaching cheering, softball and basketball.

 Ann Sheehan-Langrock received her Early Childhood AMI Credential in Sion Hill, Ireland and holds a Master’s Degree in Education from Fordham University.
 She has been teaching in Montessori schools for 12 years.
 She has two children, one in high school and one at university.

 Claire Tennis holds an Early Childhood Montessori credential from the Westside Montessori School Teacher Education Program.
 Her experiences travelling have shown her how all children hold unique qualities, but also have so much in common.